charud/cx/README.md

 });
 ```

-If you wish to inject parameters from the backend into a view, data attributes might be too clumpy.
+If you wish to inject parameters from the backend into a view, data attributes might be too clumsy.
 Parameters can also be passed with JSON like this:

 ```
 <div data-vew="myView" data-params-id="myViewParams">